google/WebFundamentals/src/content/en/updates/2019/06/nic75.md

 interfere with hand-eye coordination, making them difficult to use.

 The `desynchronized` hint, when creating a `canvas` context, uses a different code path, that bypasses the usual DOM update mechanism.
-The hint, tells the system to skip as much compositing as it can.
+The hint tells the system to skip as much compositing as it can.
 In some cases, the `canvas`'s underlying buffer is sent directly to the screen's display controller.
 This eliminates the latency that would be caused by using the renderer compositor